Black People, Homes and Communities

 The black community needs to integrate with black people; it must be safe for people to live and work without fear for themselves and their children.
 Building blocks must be put in place; building blocks that lay the foundation for strong independent communities.

-Love must replay hate, courage must replace fear, self control must replace violence, unity must replace disunity, legal systems must replace illegal systems, good diets and exercise must replace junk food and sedentary habits, spirituality must replace dependence on drugs and alcohol.
+Love must replace hate, courage must replace fear, self-control must replace violence, unity must replace disunity, legal systems must replace illegal systems, good diets and exercise must replace junk food and sedentary habits, spirituality must replace dependence on drugs and alcohol.

-It should be the goal of every man, and women to insist on the eradication of crime, and the creation of an environment that encourages young people to achieve their dreams through higher learning, skilled labor and work commitment.
+It should be the goal of every man and woman to insist on the eradication of crime, and the creation of an environment that encourages young people to achieve their dreams through higher learning, skilled labor, and work commitment.

 Note: action for improvement involves people-involved, self-help cooperative programs.
 Neighborhood by neighborhood, city by city, block by block.
-Each community should do its own planning and the governments principal role being to provide advisors, training, technical assistance and loans when and where these are needed.
+Each community should do its own planning and the government’s principal role is to provide advisors, training, technical assistance, and loans when and where these are needed.